brunch/brunch-guide/content/en/chapter04-starting-from-scratch.md

 This is part of [The Brunch.io Guide](../../README.md).

-If you’ve carefully read through the previous sections, well done you, I know it can be tempting to skip straight to the code/tutorial.
-I'm sure you're glad you read these chapters, though.
+If you’ve carefully read through the previous sections, well done you :clap:, I know it can be tempting to skip straight to the code/tutorial.
+I’m sure you’re glad you read these chapters, though. :grin:

 ## How about a shortcut?

-If you'd like to **follow along easily**, I set up a public repository on GitHub that has every step of the way available:
+If you’d like to **follow along easily**, I set up a public repository on GitHub that has every step of the way available:

   * [The GitHub repo](https://github.com/deliciousinsights/brunch-article-demos)
-  * If you don't use Git, grab an archive: [Zip](https://github.com/deliciousinsights/brunch-article-demos/archive/master.zip) or [TGZ](https://github.com/deliciousinsights/brunch-article-demos/archive/master.tar.gz).
+  * If you don’t use Git, grab an archive: [Zip](https://github.com/deliciousinsights/brunch-article-demos/archive/master.zip) or [TGZ](https://github.com/deliciousinsights/brunch-article-demos/archive/master.tar.gz).

 ## Just a couple files

-Let's start with a first example, that'll stick with Brunch’s conventions, but not start off a skeleton.
+Let’s start with a first example, that’ll stick with Brunch’s conventions, but not start off a skeleton.
 We’ll go with simple JS (ES3/ES5), a SASS stylesheet and static HTML.

 Our tree looks like this: